-Strategy 1.04I(20): Resource extraction shall not be allowed in natural water bodies, wetlands and floodplain areas, or, within the known nesting, resting or feeding habitat of state or federal listed species.
+Strategy 1.04I(20): Resource extraction shall not be allowed in natural water bodies, wetlands and floodplain areas not considered isolated , or, within allowed to destroy the known nesting, resting or feeding habitat of state or federal listed species as regulated by those agencies.
 Mining extraction shall be sufficiently separated from important archeological, cultural and historical features so as not to disturb or compromise the integrity of those features over time.
 Strategy 1.04I(21): The land designated as mining through the approval of comprehensive plan amendment (CPAM 93-1), is restricted to the excavation of hard rock limerock, soft rock limerock, sand mining and other activities or operations ancillary to the excavation of the hard and soft limerock and sand.
 Further no blasting, drilling, or extraction shall occur within 3,000 feet of Brookridge.
-CPAM 93-1 shall meet the following stricter standards for environmental protection and buffering:

-- a.
-An Environmental Assessment shall be conducted and evaluated as part of the mining permit process, which will include a mapping of environmentally sensitive lands; - b.
+CPAM 93-1 shall meet the following stricter standards for environmental protection and buffering: a.
+An Environmental Assessment shall be conducted and evaluated as part of the mining permit process, which will include a mapping of environmentally sensitive lands; b.
 Resource extraction shall not be allowed in environmentally sensitive areas which cannot be restored.
-Environmentally sensitive is defined to include wetlands, rivers, streams, lakes, springs, coastal floodplains, habitat of threatened and endangered species and species of special concern, countymapped prime groundwater recharge areas, listed historically significant sites, and prime agricultural soils historically in use as cropland.
-Restoration is defined as restoring the type, nature, and function of the ecosystem in existence prior to mining; - c.
-There shall be a 100 foot buffer between resource extraction and rivers, streams, lakes, springs, or wetlands that are not mined; - d.
+Environmentally sensitive is defined to include wetlands, rivers, streams, lakes, springs, coastal floodplains, habitat of threatened and endangered species and species of special concern, county-mapped prime groundwater recharge areas, listed historically significant sites, and prime agricultural soils historically in use as cropland.
+Restoration is defined as restoring the type, nature, and function of the ecosystem in existence prior to mining; c.
+There shall be a 100 foot buffer between resource extraction and rivers, streams, lakes, springs, or wetlands that are not mined; d.
 Blasting shall not occur within 500 feet of a Protected Structure.
-Protected Structures are any dwelling, public building, school, church, cemetery, or commercial or institutional building on lands not controlled by the operator of the mine; - e.
-In addition to the above, this property shall also be subject to the standards of the Hernando County Mining Ordinance;
+Protected Structures are any dwelling, public building, school, church, cemetery, or commercial or institutional building on lands not controlled by the operator of the standards of the Hernando County Mining Ordinance; f.
+In consideration for the right to mine soft rock limerock in the area of CPAM 93-1, reclamation shall be performed in all areas which were previously mined, but are not subject to the reclamation requirements.
+This will be in addition to reclaiming the areas of CPAM 93-1.
+All reclamation will meet the requirements of the Mining Ordinance.